graphsense/graphsense-tagpack-tool/README.md

 ## Insert GraphSense cluster mappings into database

 The final step after inserting a tagpack is to fetch the corresponding Graphsense cluster mapping ids for the crypto addresses in the tagpack.

 Copy `tagpack/conf/ks_map.json.template` to `ks_map.json` and edit the file to suit your Graphsense setup.

 Then fetch the cluster mappings from your Graphsense instance and insert them into the tagstore database:

-    tagpack-tool cluster -d $CASSANDRA_HOST -k ks_map.json -u postgresql://$USER:$PASSWORD@$DBHOST:$DBPORT/tagstore
+    tagpack-tool cluster -d $CASSANDRA_HOST -f ks_map.json -u postgresql://$USER:$PASSWORD@$DBHOST:$DBPORT/tagstore

 To update ALL cluster-mappings in your tagstore, add the `--update` flag:

-    tagpack-tool cluster --update -d $CASSANDRA_HOST -k ks_map.json -u postgresql://$USER:$PASSWORD@$DBHOST:$DBPORT/tagstore
+    tagpack-tool cluster --update -d $CASSANDRA_HOST -f ks_map.json -u postgresql://$USER:$PASSWORD@$DBHOST:$DBPORT/tagstore

 ## Development / Testing